This Week in Tech News: 11 Stories You Need to See

-A roundup of the week's most newsworthy technology industry press releases from PR Newswire, including BlackBerry's patent sale and a new GPS smartwatch.
+A roundup of the week's most newsworthy technology industry press releases from PR Newswire, including new AI partnerships and advances in robotics.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.